-Washington State Medical Home / Health Care Transformation Activities
+Washington State Medical Home and Health Care Transformation Activities

-Formal medical home efforts in Washington have expanded in the past several years from an initial focus on improving care for children with special health care needs to improving care for everyone of all ages and abilities.
+Formal medical home efforts in Washington have expanded over the past decade from an initial focus on improving care for children with special health care needs to improving care for everyone of all ages and abilities.

-Washington is fortunate to have four PTNs funded in our state.
-The University of Washington, the Rural Health Accountable Care Consortium and PeaceHealth PTNs are actively recruiting and engaging adult and family care providers.
-P-TCPI is the only initiative in Washington state dedicated to supporting pediatric providers and improving child health.
+Washington has four PTNs funded in our state.
+The Pediatric Transforming Clinical Practice Initiative (P-TCPi) is one of only two PTNs nationally supporting pediatric providers to improve child health.
+In addition, the University of Washington, the Rural Health Accountable Care Consortium and PeaceHealth PTNs are engaging adult and family care providers to transform the care they provide.

 Pediatric Transforming Clinical Practice Initiative (P-TCPI)

 P-TCPI is a unique partnership between the Washington Chapter of the American Academy of Pediatrics, Molina Healthcare, and the Washington State Department of Health.
 Together, we are advancing child health priorities in statewide transformation efforts and helping providers prepare for the new payment paradigm while leveraging the patient-centered medical home model to improve the health of children.
 Over 2000 primary care providers, behavioral health clinicians and licensed specialty health care providers are enrolled.